joelchrono12/joelchrono12.ml/_posts/2025-04-15-blog-questions-tv-shows.md

 What I wish I could watch for the first time, is probably *Doctor Who*.

 *Doctor Who* is a show that I started watching to spend time with my sister back in the day, it made her happy, and it was quite enjoyable as well.
-At some point in the early seasons I realized, I absolutely loved it.
+At some point in the early seasons I realized I absolutely loved it.

-However, it took some time to get there, I didn't care *that much* about in at first.
+However, it took some time to get there, I didn't care *that much* about it at first.
 Sure I paid attention to the story, but I didn't appreciate it for what it was.
-But when I started to think *"hold up, this is really good"*, I also didn't want to bother beginning from the start.
+But when I started to think *"hold up, this is really good"*, I also didn't want to bother going back to the start and seeing what details I had missed.
 So I just kept going, and really enjoying all of it, even some of the bad parts of the 12th Doctor, until it got absolutely ruined by the 13th Doctor's run, killed by terrible writing and directing.

-At this point in my life, I think I could go for a rewatch, even though I'll never have a chance to watch it truly blind like bach then.
+At this point in my life, I think I could go for a rewatch, even though I'll never have a chance to watch it truly blind like back then.

 There is another huge reason I want to check it out again... **I know English now!**